Sage-Bionetworks-Challenges/sample-model-templates/README.md

     Update the model name and/or tag name as desired.

+> [!IMPORTANT]
-    > **Note**: the submission system uses the x86-64 cpu architecture.
+> The submission system uses the x86-64 cpu architecture.
 If your machine uses a different architecture, e.g. Apple Silicon, you will need to additionally include `--platform linux/amd64` into the command, e.g.
 >
 > `docker build -t <image name> --platform linux/amd64 <filepath to Dockerfile>`

 3. (optional but highly recommended) Locally run a container to ensure the model can run successfully: